 · All choreography must be performed to music; no “a cappella” dance media please.

 · Submissions should be no more than 60 seconds.

-· This media can be ANYTHING you want: a special skill, an interesting story about yourself, a passion speech, an instrument that you play, etc.
+· This Wild Card Media can be anything you want: a special skill, an additional form of dance, an instrument that you play, etc.

 -It should serve you well and add to your submission.
 Use this opportunity to demonstrate another talent or passion in your life that makes you a more interesting person and artist.